parsa-salimi/MP-SPDZ-Max/ExternalIO/README.md

 Each line represents a unique client.
 The first argument is the client_id.
 The second is the number of parties who are running the computation.
 The third is the binary vector representing the clients schedule.
 And the fourth should be a 0, except input a 1 for the last client to run the protocol.

+The protocol now will output whether or not each particpant inputed a valid binary array before revealing the outputs.
+Each particpant must know how many clients are involved in the computation, or there will be a break in the pipeline.
+The parties should communicate this with the clients.

+To expose a faulty client try change one of the values in the array above to a larger number (or negative number) and the protocol should indicate this as an issue.